How Remote Work is Changing the Short-Term Rental Industry

 Removing a squatter can be a lengthy process and with the squatter occupying your rental without paying and keeping other guests from renting, you can expect a large loss of business income.
 This is where Proper comes in.
 Your policy would reimburse you for the following:

-$10,000 In Loss of Business Income: Proper will pay this amount in any one period for the loss of business income as a result of a squatter residing in your rental.
+$10,000 In Loss of Business Revenue: Proper will pay this amount in any one period for the loss of business revenue as a result of a squatter residing in your rental.

 $5,000 in Actual Expenses Incurred: Proper will pay up to this amount in any one period for any actual expenses a squatter has incurred.